Amira For Her

 Schedule your free consultation with me HERE

 I was born and raised in the Boogie Down a.k.a Bronx, NY.
 My mother is a African American twin born in the Bronx who is culturally influenced by her mother who migrated from North Carolina.
 My father is an Afro Caribbean born and raised in Jamaica with seventeen siblings.
-I am Black Women, culturally influenced by Jamaican & Black Southern American culture.
+I am Black Women, culturally influenced by Jamaican and Black Southern American culture.